Anshul-Gupta24/anshul-gupta24.github.io/_pages/about.md

 <br/>

 **News:**
+* __08.2023__ Our paper titled 'The AI4Autism Project: A Multimodal and Interdisciplinary Approach to Autism Diagnosis and Stratification' has been accepted for the WoCBU workshop at ICMI 2023
+* __07.2023__ Our paper titled 'ChildPlay: A New Benchmark for Understanding Children's Gaze Behaviour' has been accepted for ICCV 2023
 * __02.2023__ I visited the [STARS](https://www.inria.fr/en/stars) team at Inria for collaboration on data and models
 * __04.2022__ Our paper titled 'A Modular Multimodal Architecture for Gaze Target Prediction: Application to Privacy-Sensitive Settings' was accepted for the GAZE workshop at CVPR 2022
 * __01.2022__ I successfully passed my candidacy exam at EPFL.
 Thanks to my jury: Prof. Jean-Marc Odobez, Prof. Alexandre Alahi, Prof. Denis Gilet